wechto/paper/README.md

   :curly_loop: [OPAL: OFFLINE PRIMITIVE DISCOVERY FOR ACCELERATING OFFLINE REINFORCEMENT LEARNING](https://arxiv.org/pdf/2010.13611.pdf) :boom:  when presented with offline data composed of a variety of behaviors, an effective way to leverage this data is to extract a continuous space of recurring and temporally extended primitive behaviors before using these primitives for downstream task learning.
 OFFLINE unsupervised RL.

-  :curly_loop: [Conservative Q-Learning for Offline Reinforcement Learning](https://arxiv.org/pdf/2006.04779.pdf) :+1: :fire: :volcano: :sweat_drops:  ​ ​

-  conservative Q-learning (CQL), which aims to address these limitations by learning a conservative Q-function such that the expected value of a policy under this Q-function lower-bounds its true value.

   :curly_loop: [Deployment-Efficient Reinforcement Learning via Model-Based Offline Optimization](https://arxiv.org/pdf/2006.03647.pdf) :+1: :volcano:  :boom:

   :curly_loop: [BENCHMARKS FOR DEEP OFF-POLICY EVALUATION](https://openreview.net/pdf?id=kWSeGEeHvF8) :+1: